-When talking about graffiti and street arts, we never think about Africa but there are places here that will leave you speech-less.
-Did you know that the rural villages in The Gambia have become an international graffiti phenomenon featuring artworks from some of the world’s best street artists?
+When talking about graffiti and street arts, we never think about Africa but there are places here that will leave you speechless.
+Did you know that the rural villages in The Gambia have become an international graffiti phenomenon featuring artwork from some of the world’s best street artists?

-From the landscape point of view, The Gambia is very particular.
+From the touristic point of view, The Gambia is very particular.
 I mean, compared with other African countries, it doesn’t really have so much to offer; if you’ll forgive me for saying so.
-However, it has been building things to attract tourists and this, was why I visited the country a couple of times.
+However, it has been building things to attract tourists and this was why I visited the country a couple of times.

-And there you go, this is how Kubuneh village, quite far away from the chaotic beach area, turned into a tourist destination.
-The result in fact was remarkable.
-If you are a nature lover and you like to get off the beaten track then Kubuneh is the best place for you to stay.
-Here you can enjoy bird-waching, fishing in the River Gambia or just getting into the bush and mangrooves.
+And there you go, this is how Kubuneh village, quite far away from the beach area, turned into a tourist destination.
+The result was obviously remarkable.

-Since years and years have passed I must say that I found the paintings on the mud buildings slightly ruined; I think they need a bit of retouching .
+Since years and years have passed, I must say that the paintings need a bit of retouching .
 But nevertheless, Kubuneh remains attractive.
 I’m happy that Lawrence has been able to give a long term economic income to this poor village but I hope that his efforts don’t end here.
-I also hope that these artworks in Kubuneh village are retouched before my next visit the Gambia.
-(Kubuneh Photo Gallery)
+I also hope that these art works are retouched before my next visit to the Gambia.

 Save this post to your Gambia Pinterest board! ❤️ ❤️ ❤️